How COPD Remote Patient Monitoring is Improving Patient Outcomes

 Ultimately, COPD remote patient monitoring allows clinicians to monitor at-risk, chronic care, acute care, and palliative care patients between visits for optimal care.
 Because symptoms of COPD aren’t always noticeable, frequent monitoring of lung capacity or blood oxygen levels can promote early detection and timely treatment.

-Increased access to Principal Illness Navigation Services (PIN) implemented in the 2024 Physician Fee Schedule Final Rule by the Centers for Medicare & Medicaid Services will also allow practices to be more proactive and aligned with the broader goals of improving patient COPD outcomes through a more person-centered approach.
-As value-based care initiatives like PIN services progress, organizations are eager to understand how billing for PIN services will work in conjunction with existing chronic care management and behavioral health billing codes.
+Increased access to Principal Illness Navigation Services (PIN) implemented in the 2024 Physician Fee Schedule Final Rule by the Centers for Medicare & Medicaid Services enables practices to be more proactive and aligned with the broader goals of improving patient COPD outcomes through a more person-centered approach.
+Organizations are eager to understand how billing for PIN services will work in conjunction with existing chronic care management and behavioral health billing codes.

 Tenovi serves companies interested in offering remote patient monitoring solutions to healthcare providers.
 If you have questions or want to try our platform, please contact us for a demo